otrv4/otrv4/otrv4.md

 3. Discard all duplicate prekey ensembles in the list.
 4. If one Prekey Ensemble remains:
     * Decide whether to send a message using this Prekey Ensemble if the long-term key within the User Profile is trusted or not.
+This decision is optional.
 5. If multiple valid prekey ensembles remain:
     * If there are keys that are untrusted and trusted in the list of messages, decide whether to only use messages that contain trusted long-term keys.
+      This decision is optional.
     * If there are several instance tags in the list of prekey ensembles, decide which instance tags to send messages to.
     * If there are multiple prekey ensembles per instance tag, decide whether